-Garland with dried fruit and other nature finds is a great holiday project or fun DIY crafts for kids any time of the year!
-And, nature garland or Christmas garland with fruit is so beautiful!
-Learn how to make fruit garland, how to make pinecone garland with dried fruit, get natural garland ideas, and how to make dried fruit Christmas garland or a nature garland for your homeschool classroom decorations!
+Garland with dried fruit and other nature finds is a great holiday project, fun DIY crafts for kids or nature mobile ideas for any time of the year!
+(Nature garland or Christmas garland with fruit is so beautiful!)
+Learn how to make fruit garland (aka: dehydrated citrus garland), how to make pinecone garland with dried fruit, get natural garland ideas, and how to make dried fruit Christmas garland or a nature garland mobile for your homeschool classroom decorations (like we did and it lasts a long time)!

-How To Make Garland with Dried Fruit, Pinecones, and Nature Finds
+How To Make Garland with Nature Finds (or a Nature Mobile Project)

 How do you make dried fruit garland?

-Dried fruit garland Christmas decorations can be made out of drying fruit and anything you can find in nature and string together on a natural twine.
+Dried DIY fruit garland Christmas decorations can be made out of drying fruit and anything you can find in nature and other natural elements and string together on a natural twine.

-Items for Making A Dried Fruit Garland or Dried Fruit Hanging Decorations:
+Items for Making A Dried Fruit Garland or Dried Fruit Hanging Decorations Like Nature Mobiles:

 - Leaves